chapel-lang/chapel-blog/content/posts/10myths-part8/index.md

 languages, the number of groups working on scalable parallel languages has dwindled significantly.
-How many current language projects can you name that are playing in the space that HPF, ZPL, UPC, Titanium, X10, Fortress, and others once did?
+How many current language projects can you name that are playing in the space that HPF, ZPL, UPC, Titanium, X10, Fortress, and so many others once did?
 Community interest in, not to mention hope for, new scalable parallel languages has become far more muted.
 And not because it's a solved problem—if anything, HPC systems have only become more challenging to program over that time.